AdobeAtAdobe/kirby_docs/acpdr/api-specification/markdown/narrative/technical_overview/xdm_registry_architectural_overview/xdm_registry_architectural_overview.md

 Another important schema in XDM is the ExperienceEvent schema.

-The ExperienceEvent schema schema is used to capture events that are altering one or more entities.
+The ExperienceEvent schema schema is used to capture events that are altering one or more fields or sub-schemas.
 Some examples of entities include physical address, email address, and geo.
 The main information being captured and stored is the information about the observation and when it occurs.
 Events are either implicit or explicit.
 Implicit events involve changes that occur without human interaction like scheduled email sending of newsletters, battery voltage reaching a certain threshold, or a person entering a proximity sensor.
 Explicit events involve direct observation of human action during the session.

 ```SHELL